devnull-cz/c-prog-lang/modules/program-arguments.md

 #source argv-as-2d-array.c

 - the memory for `argc`, `argv` is allocated before `main()` is called
 	- the standard (C99) leaves unspecified where argc/argv are stored

 	> section 5.1.2.2.1: the strings pointed to by the argv array shall be modifiable by the program, and retain their last-stored values between program startup and program termination.

-- the `argv` is an array of pointers to null-terminated strings and must be terminated by a null pointer. (quote from the execve(2) man page on Unix systems)
+- The `argv` is an array of pointers to null-terminated strings and must be terminated by a null pointer. (quote from the execve(2) man page on Unix systems)